Marketionist/cms-protractor-helper/README.md

 `cmsProtractorHelper.selectOption(select, optionText, option);` - utility to select the option

-`cmsProtractorHelper.login({ data });` - utility to log in to the site: `{ data }` object can contain credentials: site, username and password, if not set it will fallback to 'http://127.0.0.1:8000/', 'admin', 'admin'.
-Also `{ data }` object should contain elements selectors needed for the login process - for example:
+`cmsProtractorHelper.login(data);` - utility to log in to the site: `data` object can contain credentials: site, username and password, if not set it will fallback to 'http://127.0.0.1:8000/', 'admin', 'admin'.
+Also `data` object should contain elements selectors needed for the login process - for example:
 ```
 // login to the site
 cmsProtractorHelper.login(